UniversalDependencies/docs/_la/dep/iobj.md

 advcl:abs(used,hidden)
 ~~~

-'and nevertheless having retained and concealed, as we afterward discovered, about a third part in the town, the gates were opened, and they enjoyed peace for that day' (PROIEL 53139, *De Bello Gallico 2.32.4*, Caesar)
+'and nevertheless having retained and concealed, as we afterward discovered, about a third part in the town, the gates were opened, and they enjoyed peace for that day.'
+(PROIEL 53139, *De Bello Gallico 2.32.4*, Caesar)

 * Literally '... the third part being held back...'
 Here it is the theme *pars tertia* 'the third part' to become the passive subject of *celo* 'I hide', as seen from the gender and number agreement in the [embedded clause](la-dep/advcl-abs) and paralleled by the monotransitive *retineo* 'I hold back' in a passive form.
+The possible second object is omitted (but it might theoretically be expressed by an accusative *nos* 'us' or a prepositional phrase *a nobis* 'from us', or similar), if any can be postulated, as e.g. in a possible active equivalent *partem tertiam (nos) celaverunt*.

 There are other cases in Latin where a verb shows two bare arguments in the accusative cases, but they are all distinct from ditransitive constructions: the most frequent cases are 1) when one of two arguments is a temporal or locative expression, and so an oblique argument, 2) when one of the arguments is a [secondary predication](la-dep/advcl-pred) of the object, and 3) when the verb is a so-called [copulative](la-dep/xcomp-pred) one and qualifies the object in some way.
 In the first case, the apparent object cannot be the target of passivisation; in the latter two cases, the two arguments are coreferent, so the construction is different from a ditransitive one and, further, the secondary predication cannot be passivised.
+Still, in the latter case the treatment of the copular complement as `xcomp` might be seen as a particular case of double-object construction.

 In a passivised ditransitive construction, it seems that the presence of an object is usually constrained to (neutral) pronominal elements, and this is what can be observed in all other sporadic cases where a verb sports two actual objects.
 A kind of grammatical split seems at work here. [cit]